R44 (New York City Subway car): Staten Island Railway cars

 Since January 2022, the remaining R44s have been the oldest active rolling stock within the NYCT system at years old, following the retirement of the R32s.

 Like the NYCT cars, the SIR R44s were originally planned to be retired by the R179 order; however, this plan was dropped.
 Proposals to overhaul and operate some R46s on the SIR to replace the R44s there surfaced instead; however, this plan was also dropped.
 As such, the SIR R44s not written off received intermittent rounds of scheduled maintenance to extend their usefulness until retirement.

 Ultimately, 75 R211S cars were ordered to replace the SIR R44s; these started entering service on October 8, 2024.
 The SIR R44s were gradually phased out from mid-2023 onwards, with a handful of cars being retired and cannibalized for parts to keep other cars running.
-By September 2025, enough R211S cars had entered service to fully replace the R44s on the Staten Island Railway; the remaining cars were relegated to a contingency fleet.
+By September 2025, enough R211S cars had entered service to fully replace the R44s on the Staten Island Railway; the remaining cars were relegated to a contingency fleet, only running when not enough R211S trains are available.

 Since mid-2024, retired cars are being scrapped at Sims Metal Management's Jersey City facility.